Polifev/gallimimus/README.md

 #### Usage

 The first thing that you'll probably want to use in your application is a way of showing (and maybe editing) the content of the scalar values of your model.
 That's where *data-bind* directive comes in action.
-Let's take a look at a basic example :
+Let's have a look at a basic example :

 ```html
 <p>Hello <span data-bind="user.firstname"></span></p>